dn-ds/LoanEvaluator/README.md

 dataset, with and without cross-validation.
     - Models are ranked by cross-validation score.
 Top models are selected, and their hyperparameter are tuned using a grid search.
-    - The best model (Logistic Regression, with L1 regularization) is selected as the final model, and evaluated on the test set, achieving an ROC AUC score of 0.71.
+    - The Logistic Regression model with L2 regularization is selected as the final model, and evaluated on the test set, achieving an ROC AUC score of 0.71.
     - The Logistic Regression model has the added advantage that it is